visforvali/ws297y/calendar.md

 {: .warning }
 > I reserve 5 hrs/wk for by-appointment coffee chats on Discord.
 You can book a 🕐5, 🕐10, or 🕧20 min chat with me over voice-and-video or voice-only (ideal for commutes and work breaks), to talk about any aspect of your classwork, college, life, etc. Book early and often!
 >
 > And don't worry if these times don't work for your schedule!
 Just DM me to arrange an alternate time.
+You must contact me **at least 1 week in advance** to schedule a chat outside of my standard coffee chat times.

 {: .important }
 > I respond to async messages (in in Discord's text channels and DMs, and Pace emails &mdash; within 48 hrs during the week.
 Anything I get over the weekend, I'll respond to on Mon (I *might* reply sooner, but don't count on it).